Wayne County 4-H Goat Department

 - April 1st - Enroll in 4-H through 4-H Online (note: clubs may set an earlier deadline)

-- May 7th at 6:00PM at Fisher Auditorium
+- May 6th Quality Assurance Training at 6:00PM-7:00PM at Fisher Auditorium

 - June 1st - Obtain and care for your project animal(s) on or before June 1st